sjchiass/kibbot/README.md

       return "Invalid kibble request", 400
 ```

-Another way is to use the `flask-limiter` library to limit how many times a route can be used.
+Another way is to use the [`flask-limiter`](https://flask-limiter.readthedocs.io/en/stable/) library to limit how frequently a route can be used.

 ### A systemd service

-It is very convenient to have the Flask server start automatically whenever the Kibbot is pluged in.
-This can be done with a systemd service that starts the server as Linux starts.
+It's very convenient to have the Flask server start automatically whenever the Kibbot is plugged in.
+You can do this with a systemd service that starts the server when Linux starts.
 This means you don't have to SSH into the Kibbot each time you want to start it.

 You can find a good guide [here](https://github.com/torfsen/python-systemd-tutorial) for turning a Python script into a systemd service.